mathiashelsen/ecl_sampler/README.md

 Copyright 2014 by Mathias Helsen

-Pulse generator is copied from the Tektronix S-tsampler from Tektronix, so stthey hold the copyright on this.
+Pulse generator is copied from the Tektronix S-t2 ampler from Tektronix, so stthey hold the copyright on this.